2.4 C

 Stockholm, often referred to as the “Venice of the North,” is a city defined by its relationship with water.
 Nestled on 14 islands where Lake Mälaren meets the Baltic Sea, Stockholm’s unique geography has profoundly influenced its history, culture, and daily life.
 For foreign tourists, understanding the significance of Mälaren and Saltsjön (the Salt Sea) offers a deeper appreciation of this Scandinavian capital’s charm and resilience.

-Mälaren: The Freshwater Heart
+Mälaren: The freshwater heart

 Lake Mälaren, Sweden’s third-largest lake, has been a vital freshwater resource for Stockholm since its founding in the 13th century.
 The lake’s name is derived from the Old Norse word “mælir,” meaning gravel, indicative of the fertile lands that surround it.
 Mälaren’s freshwater has been crucial for drinking, agriculture, and industry, sustaining Stockholm’s population through the centuries.